 Orders will not taken over the telephone.

-Please allow 48 hours notice i.e. 2 working days.
+Please allow 48 hours notice i.e. 2 working days once you have put in your request to enable us to deal with it.
 We continually monitor the cost of our prescribed medicines, therefore your prescriptions may change.
 We may be unable to provide prescriptions for some diabetic testing strips.
 We provide for all type one diabetics and type two who are insulin treated or sometimes ones who are at risk of hypoglycaemia.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.